EoghainOB/RijksMuseum/README.md

 - Run the server using `npm start`

 ## Technologies Used
 I chose `React` and `Typescript` as this is what I am most familiar with.
-React with its components allows me to reuse them in different pages, such as the search field and allows me to piece together the site in a modular way which I find great, especially when you have short amount of time to work on a project and the direction you are going with layout and design changes.
+React with its components allows me to reuse them in different pages, such as the search field and allows me to piece together the site in a modular way which I find great.
+While not a reason, this is particularly useful when you have short amount of time to work on a project and the direction you are going with layout and design changes.
 I also used `React-router-dom` for routing within the site as well as `Context` to avoid prop drilling and make the data available across the site.
-For fetching the data from the API i used `Axios` instead of the built in fetch function as it has automatic JSON parsing and built in error handling.
+For fetching the data from the API I used `Axios` instead of the built in fetch function as it has automatic JSON parsing and built in error handling.

 <div>
     <img height=40 src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg"/>